1.0 Introduction

 It also contains the information that a user needs to:

-• Create a Sensitivity label with DKE encryption enabled in Microsoft 365 account.
+Create a Sensitivity label with DKE encryption enabled in the Microsoft 365 account.

 2.0 Infrastructure Requirements

-• DKE service SSL certificate must be signed by Public CA.
+DKE service SSL (Secure Sockets Layer) certificate must be signed by a Public Certificate Authority (CA).

-• Microsoft office 365 users must install Microsoft Unified Labelling Client in their machines.
+Microsoft Office 365 users must install the Microsoft Unified Labelling Client on their machines.

-• Connectivity between DKE service and Microsoft o365 service must exist.
+Connectivity between the DKE service and the Microsoft 365 service must exist.

 3.0 Prerequisites